banisterious/obsidian-oneirometrics/docs/assets/templates/documentation-style-guide.md

 - **Version Tagging**: Tag documentation versions to match plugin versions
 - **Documentation Commits**: Use the prefix "docs:" for documentation-only commits
 - **Breaking Changes**: Clearly mark breaking changes in both code and documentation

+### 13.3.
+Date Usage Guidelines

+- **Past Releases**: Include specific dates (YYYY-MM-DD format) for all past releases in the CHANGELOG.md
+- **Current Features**: Use dates for documentation of existing features when relevant
+- **Future Plans**: Avoid specific dates or months for unreleased/planned features:
+  - Avoid phrases like "Coming in July 2025" or "Planned for Q3 2025"
+  - Instead use relative language like "In a future release" or "Planned for implementation after [prerequisite feature]"
+  - For implementation order, use "First Priority", "Second Priority" instead of specific timelines
+- **Implementation Timelines**: In planning documents, use general phases rather than specific dates:
+  - Use "Phase 1: Initial Implementation" instead of "July 2025: Initial Implementation"
+  - Structure timelines as dependency relationships rather than calendar dates
+  - Example: "Worker prototype development → CSS optimization → Multi-day selection → Performance testing"

 ## 14. Documentation Templates